Darum Kirkesti is one of Denmark’s oldest and longest church paths. It cannot be dated precisely, but the church, Darum Kirke, is from the 1100’s.

 Tips and Tricks

-During your walk along Darum Kirkesti you can gain more knowledge about the path and obtain information about the history of the village and the area around it as six information boards have been placed along the path to make your walk more interesting.
+During your walk along Darum Kirkesti you can gain more knowledge about the path and obtain information about the history of the village and the area around it as seven information boards have been placed along the path to make your walk more interesting.

 You can walk around via Skøjtesøerne in Bramming or go to Ribe and feel the presence of the history of the oldest town in the Nordic countries or visit Vedels Anlæg and Ribelund.